Fact Sheet on the Treatment of Opioid Addiction & Other Substance Use Disorders

 Federal employee group plans (e.g., postal carrier's plans) and self-insured employer group plans falling within the terms of the federal Employee Retirement Income Security Act (ERISA), are exempt from Wisconsin law.
 Wisconsin law does not apply to most policies issued to a group based in another state if both the policyholder and group exist primarily for purposes other than to procure insurance and fewer than 25% of the insured persons are Wisconsin residents.

-The federal Affordable Care Act requires all non-grandfathered individual and small employer plans (1 to 50 employees) to cover the treatment of nervous and mental disorders or substance use disorders as an essential health benefitThis means coverage cannot be subject to any annual or lifetime dollar limits.
+The federal Affordable Care Act requires all non-grandfathered individual and small employer plans (one to 50 employees) to cover the treatment of nervous and mental disorders or substance use disorders as an essential health benefitThis means coverage cannot be subject to any annual or lifetime dollar limits.

 Additionally, MHPAEA (also known as the mental health parity law) requires coverage provided by a group health benefit plan, a governmental self-insured health plan, or an individual health plan for the treatment of mental health, behavioral health, and substance use disorders must be equal to the coverage offered for medical and surgical treatments.